joshua-decoder/joshua-decoder.github.com/6.0/bundle.md

-The copy config options tell the decoder to present just the single-best (`-top-n 0`) translated output string that has been heuristically capitalized (`-output-format %S`), to not append `_OOV` to OOVs (`-mark-oovs false`), and to use the grammar `/path/to/rundir/grammar.gz` as the main translation grammar.
+The copy config options tell the decoder to present just the single-best (`-top-n 0`) translated output string that has been heuristically capitalized (`-output-format %S`), to not append `_OOV` to OOVs (`-mark-oovs false`), and to use the translation model `/path/to/rundir/grammar.gz` as the main translation model, packing it before placing it in the bundle.
+Note that these arguments to `--copy-config` are the default, so you could leave this off entirely.
 See [this page](decoder.html) for a longer list of decoder options.

-The `--pack-tm` option tells the run bundler to
-[pack the grammar](packing.html), which can take some time.
-Since it is the first of any `--[pack-]tm` arguments, it applies to the first TM encountered in the config file.

 A new directory `language-pack-YYYY-MM-DD` will be created along with a README and a number of support files.